Web Development and Internet Applications

 The field of web development is dynamic and constantly changing with new tools, workflows and best practices for constructing usable application.
 Students explore current trends in Web Application Development through guest speakers' presentations, case studies and hands-on exercises.
 Topics like eCommerce, eGovernment, eHR, Development frameworks and Content Management Systems are explored.

-Pre-requisites: CST8256 and CST8257 and CST8258
+Pre-requisites: CST8256 AND CST8257 AND CST8258

 Careers & Pathways